Redgate Flyway

 The advent of distributed version control, namely git, has meant that developer practices are now changing.
 Feature development is often done isolation on short-live branches, with changes being merged back often to the main branch, and the feature branch deleted when the work is complete.
 This causes problems when considering the database, which is a static unchanging entity, unable to co-exist in the multiple states required for branch development.

 The cloning capability in Redgate Test Data Manager lends itself perfectly to branch switching.
-As new branches are created, Flyway Enterprise will spin up a new clone for the new branch, which can be independently changed in isolation of the other development instances.
+As new branches are created, you can use Redgate Test Data Manager to spin up a new clone for the new branch, which can be independently changed in isolation of the other development instances.
 When the feature development is done, and the branch merged and removed, the branch-specific clone can now be safely deleted.

 Schema and data comparison tools